Hieropold/daggerfall-unity/README.md

 Experience the adventure and intrigue of Daggerfall with all of its original charm along with hundreds of fixes, quality of life enhancements, and extensive mod support.

+## Architecture

+Daggerfall Unity is built on a modular architecture that leverages the power of the Unity engine while maintaining a clear separation from the original Daggerfall's game assets.
+This design ensures that the project remains a faithful recreation of the classic game while providing a flexible and extensible foundation for new features and mods.

+The core of the application is a set of C# scripts, organized into a hierarchical structure that promotes code reusability and maintainability.
+The main components of the architecture are:

+*   **Game Logic:** The `Assets/Scripts/Game` directory contains the primary gameplay logic, including character controllers, item systems, quest engines, and combat mechanics.
+*   **API for Modding:** A dedicated `Assets/Scripts/API` provides a stable interface for modders to interact with the game's systems, allowing them to create new content and modify existing gameplay elements without altering the core source code.
+*   **Asset Management:** The project uses Unity's Addressable Asset System to manage game assets, enabling efficient memory usage and allowing for the dynamic loading of assets at runtime.
+*   **Daggerfall Asset Importers:** Custom importers and readers are used to load and process the original Daggerfall's game assets, such as textures, models, and sounds, from the `StreamingAssets` folder.
+*   **Utility and Internal Systems:** The `Assets/Scripts/Utility` and `Assets/Scripts/Internal` directories contain a collection of helper classes and internal systems that support the main game logic, such as file I/O, data structures, and debugging tools.

+This modular and extensible architecture has been instrumental in the success of Daggerfall Unity, fostering a vibrant modding community and enabling the continuous improvement of the game.

 ## Classic Daggerfall Plus

 + Cross-platform without emulation (Windows/Linux/Mac)